zyrouge/guides.zyrouge.gq/docs/discordjs/coding.md

 ```

 !!! danger
-    Never revealed your Token to anyone!
+    Never reveal your Token to anyone!

 ## Running the Code